SmallhillCZ/golemio-sdk/src/sdk-main/docs/MVTMapsV2Api.md

-let table: string; //Fully qualified table name (e.g. `schema.table`) to fetch data from. (default to undefined) let geometry: string; //Name of the geometry column in the table. (default to undefined) let attributes: Array<string>; //List of attribute columns to include in the tile features. (default to undefined) let maxZoom: number; //Maximum zoom level at which data from this table should be rendered. (optional) (default to undefined) let radius: number; //Buffer radius in pixels around the tile to include features near edges. (optional) (default to undefined)
+let table: string; //Fully qualified table name (e.g. `schema.table`) to fetch data from. (default to undefined) let geometry: string; //Name of the geometry column in the table. (default to undefined) let attributes: Array<string>; //List of attribute columns to include in the tile features. (default to undefined) let maxZoom: number; //Maximum zoom level at which data from this table should be rendered. (default to undefined) let radius: number; //Buffer radius in pixels around the tile to include features near edges. (optional) (default to 15) let clusterPoint: string; //Name of the column that will be used for clustering, use only if it differs from geometry. (e.g. calculating clustering for polygons can take longer and result in bigger clusters.) (optional) (default to undefined)

 const { status, data } = await apiInstance.v2MvtZXYGet(
     z,